AcademySoftwareFoundation/tac/process/contributing.md

 For clarity, we would not recommend removing a third party’s license or copyright notice in any circumstance.
 If a third party dependency is added to a repository, its license and copyright notices should be preserved and should not be modified or removed.

-### Example of the SPDX short-form license identifiers and copyright notice in a source filed
+### Example of the SPDX short-form license identifiers and copyright notice in a source file

 Assumes Apache License, Version 2.0 and Foo project name.